brandendupont-mcw/second-cms/src/documentation-pages/referral.md

 A felony referral to the District Attorney's office occurs when law enforcement presents an individual suspected of a felony crime to review for potential charges, generally following an arrest.

 This dashboard presents data on felony cases referred by law enforcement agencies to the DA’s office for review.
-The DA’s office decides whether to file charges - which means a formal accusation that a specific person has committed a specific crime.
-Each referral is represented once.
-The date represents when charges were either filed or declined ("no filed") for prosecution.
+The DA’s office decides whether to file charges – a formal accusation that a specific person has committed a specific crime – based on the evidence and reasonable likelihood of conviction.

+* Each referral is represented once.
+* The date represents when charges were either filed or not filed for prosecution.
+* Misdemeanor cases are directly charged and filed by the law enforcement agency; the DA does not review these cases for charging.
+The DA’s office can dismiss misdemeanor cases (see Case Resolution dashboard).
+* The top charge on declined cases is that identified by law enforcement, which may or may not align with how the DA would have charged the case.
+Law enforcement arrests and charges based on a probable cause standard of proof, whereas the DA’s office charges based on proof beyond a reasonable doubt.

 **Why is this important?** The DA’s office makes decisions based on the cases they receive from law enforcement; they are not responsible for arresting or citing individuals.
-For felony cases, the DA’s office decides whether to file the case for prosecution.
-The office may decide not to file a case for a number of reasons, such as acceptance into a pre-charge diversion program, insufficient evidence/investigation by law enforcement, or when the charges did not rise to the level of a crime. <br>
+The office may decide not to file a case for a number of reasons, such as acceptance into a pre-charge diversion program, insufficient evidence/investigation by law enforcement, or when the charges did not rise to the level of a crime.

 <br>